Traveling with Family & Pets

 - Due to limited space in our cabin, if you want to bring on a pet container it will count as either your carry-on bag or personal item.
 If the pet is taken in place of your personal item, a carry-on bag charge may apply if you have an additional carry-on bag.
 Since the pet container is always placed underneath the seat in front of you, overhead bin space may be used for your other personal item or carry-on bag.

-- The travel container must be large enough for the pet to stand, turn around, and lie down in a natural position (you want your pet do be comfortable, don’t you?).
+- The travel container must be large enough for the pet to stand, turn around, and lie down in a natural position (you want your pet to be comfortable, don’t you?).
 The carrier must also fit underneath the seat in front of you.
 There may be certain seats that cannot accommodate your pet container, but we'll work with you to get a seat assignment with space.
 Please note that you may not sit in an exit row when traveling with a pet.
-Maximum dimensions for a pet container are 24" length x 16" width x 10" height.
+Maximum dimensions for a pet container are 18" length x 14" width x 8" height.
+A soft-sided case is recommended.

 - Up to two (2) small animals may be transported in one travel container as follows: puppies or kittens (8-10 weeks old), hamsters, guinea pigs, rabbits, and small household birds.